 But if nothing else, The Double Helix marked the moment in our culture’s history when the character of the scientist truly became fair game.
 And once that’s up for grabs, all kinds of mischief become easier to accomplish.

 Update: Just to bring up something from the comments.
 I realize that there is better comparison than Tom Wolfe for what Watson’s book meant to the public view of science.
 The Double Helix, I think, has something of the same significance to public attittudes about science as Jim Bouton’s Ball Four had for baseball.
 That was huge at the time — and it has proved impossible ever to go all the way back to the pre-Bouton fantasy of the game.
 Same with Watson.

 Images: Henri de Toulouse-Lautrec, “Jane Avril,” 1893 and “Queen of Joy,” 1892.
-Source: Wikipedia Commons.Explore posts in the same categories: good books, good public communication of science, History of Science, science writing, Uncategorized, words mattter comment below, or link to this permanent URL from your own site.
+Source: Wikipedia Commons.good books, good public communication of science, History of Science, science writing, Uncategorized, words mattter comment below, or link to this permanent URL from your own site.